vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 - semiconductor physics and general detector properties
 - exposure vs dose vs kerma
 - ionizing radation chapter attix, charged particle equilibirum,
+- Tb as a theranostic isotope, why are Tb isotopes important?
+-
 Some fraction of the incoming particle energy is imparted to the kinetic energy of the compound nucleus to achieve conservation of momentum.